Skip to content

 5. Job performance reviews

-💭 Your knowledge in the role
+💭 Your knowledge of the role

 💭 Your compatibility with other team members